junxit/us-congress-bills-115/bill.md

 # H.R.
 2846

-> To require the collection of voluntary feedback on services provided by agencies, and for other purposes.
+> To require the collection of voluntary customer service feedback on services provided by agencies, and for other purposes.

 ## § 1.
 Short title